Gentoo one-liners for a rainy day

 This adds size filtering:

-Find packages that aren’t customized in /etc/portage/package.env and are already due for an upgrade anyway:
+Find packages not yet customized in /etc/portage/package.env that already need an upgrade:

 comm -13 <(awk 'match($1, /^[a-zA-Z0-9_+-]+\/[a-zA-Z0-9_+-]+$/) {print $1}' /etc/portage/package.env/* | sort -u) <(EIX_LIMIT=0 eix -u -# | sort -u)